-Haorui Wu, Ph.D.1; Lon Peek, Ph.D.2; Mason Clay Mathews, Ph.D.3; and Nicole Mattson4
+Haorui Wu, Ph.D.1; Lori Peek, Ph.D.2; Mason Clay Mathews, Ph.D.3; and Nicole Mattson4

-Abstract: Although the need for cultural competence among healthcare service providers and other practitioners has long been recognized there has been much less focus on this concent in the field of hazards and disaster research.
-To help fill this yap, this technical note offers a definitional framework for building cultural competence among hazards and disaster researchers and describes a training module that assist with developing such competency.
-Drawing on the extant literature, this article conceptualizes cultural competence in bazards and disaste research as an ongoing process that contributes to an understanding of the cultural attributes of affected individuals, households, community and societies that researchers are attempting to characterize.
+Abstract: Although the need for cultural competence among healthcare service providers and other practitioners has long been recognized there has been much less focus on this concept in the field of hazards and disaster research.
+To beln fill this can, this technical note offers a definitional framework for building cultural competence among hazards and disaster researchers and describes a training module that assist with developing such competency.
+Drawing on the extant literature, this article conceptualizes cultural competence in hazards and disaster research as an ongoing process that contributes to an understanding of the cultural attributes of affected individuals, households, communities and societies that researchers are attempting to characterize.
 The four-step process presented here helps researchers move from cultural awareness to cultural knowledge to cultural sensitivity, and ultimately, to cultural competence.
 This ongoing practice requires reflexivity respect, and humility.
-The time and effort involved in developing cultural competence can promote ethical research, improve the research experience for participants, enrich the quality of the data collected, and enhance the overall quality of knowledge creation and mobilization DOI: 10.1061/(ASCE)NH.1527-6996.0000536.
-This work is made available under the terms of the Creative Commons.
-Attribution 4.0 International license, https://creativecommons.org/licenses/by/4.0
+The time and effort involved in developing cultural competence can promote ethical research, improve the research experience for participants, enrich the quality of the data collected, and enhance the overall quality of knowledge creation and mobilization.
+DOI: 10.1061/(ASCE)NH.1527-6996.0000536.
+This work is made available under the terms of the Creative Commons Attribution 4.0

-Author keywords: Cultural awareness; Cultural knowledge; Cultural sensitivity; Cultural competence; Hazards and disaster researchers; Training and education; Workforce development.
+Author keywords; Cultural awareness; Cultural knowledge; Cultural sensitivity; Cultural competence; Hazards and disaster researchers; Training and education; Workforce development.